LukasStolz314/cnn-lstm-hybrid/README.md

 ﻿This repository implements a word-level lip reading approach using a CNN-LSTM architecture.
-The model and proprocessing pipeline are designed for the German Lip Reading Dataset (GLips).
+The model and preprocessing pipeline are designed for the German Lip Reading Dataset (GLips).
 The model aims to classify short video sequences of spoken german words.

  ## Usage